In Cyprus port, Russian money flows freely

 “They are making a very big injustice against Cyprus,” said Andreas Neocleous, a top Cypriot lawyer who has been involved in Russian deals since setting up a Moscow office in 1991.

-“In this very small neighborhood and very small society, even a transfer of an amount of half a million (dollars) is known to everybody.
+“In this very small neighbourhood and very small society, even a transfer of an amount of half a million (dollars) is known to everybody.
 So where is the money-laundering?”

 Cyprus has dismissed the idea, aired in international media, that losses may be imposed on banks as a condition for EU aid.
 But Neocleous said some Russians saw a “red lamp” and began pulling money out, although others saw no sign of an exodus.